Heard the buzz about Instagram TV?

 IGTV is a feature of Instagram that shares videos from users’ channels.
 You can set these videos to share on the post feed and your profile.

 In this article, I’ll take you through a rundown of what Instagram TV is and how you can format your videos to fit it.

-How is IGTV Different Than Stories and Other Video Platforms?
+How is IGTV Different than Instagram Stories & Other Video Platforms?

-The biggest difference between Instagram TV and Stories is the time limit.
+The main difference between IGTV and Stories is the time limit.

 It will also give influencers a more suitable place for product recommendations and reviews, which could make the already thriving influencer marketing strategies even more appealing to brands.

 As far as what IGTV actually means for platforms like YouTube, it’s hard to say.
 YouTube, of course, continues to dominate.
 It’s easier for creators to monetize videos on YouTube, plus established influencers already have an established viewership.

 Obviously, for most users, IGTV will provide a more restrictive time limit than other video platforms, TikTok, of course, being the exception, here.